FNNDSC/mgz2imgslices/README.rst

         directories correspond to labels.

         [-n|--normalize]
-        If specified, will normalize the output image pixel values to 0 and 1, otherwise pixel image values will retain the value in the original input volume.
+        If specified as True(boolean), will normalize the output image pixel values to 0 and 1, otherwise pixel image values will retain the value in the original input volume.